Emma-HB/zombie-apocalypse-team-selection/README.md

 ## Clone

-You can the project through HTTPS or SSH depending on your local git configuration.
+You can clone the project through HTTPS or SSH depending on your local git configuration.

 ### HTTPS